xiaodishan/NeuroPRIS/README.md

 ## Docker Instructions(recommend)
-Welcome to NeuroPRIS, a deep learning tool designed for RNA sequence prediction.

 This package comes with a pre-built Docker image to ensure ease of use and consistent performance across different environments.
+Download here: https://zenodo.org/records/14848782
 Install Docker: For installation details, please visit the Docker official documentation and follow the instructions for your operating system.
 Load the Pre-packaged Image, We provide a pre-packaged Docker image file.
 You can load it using the following command:

     docker load -i NeuroPRIS_images.tar